Environment

 Catherington Conservation Area

-In 2003 the council created the Catherington Conservation area in recognition of its many buildings of historical interest.
+In 2003 the council created the Catherington Conservation Area in recognition of its many buildings of historical interest.

-Read more about the conservation area here
+Read more about the conservation area here.

 Catherington Down

 Catherington Down is designated as a Site of Special Scientific Interest.
 It covers 32 acres and consists of chalk grassland with remnants of ancient semi-natural woodland.
-It is a very popular site due to the high concentration of rare wild flowers such as Round-Headed Rampion, Pyramidal Orchid and Wild Thyme.
+It is a popular site due to the high concentration of rare wild flowers such as Round-Headed Rampion, Pyramidal Orchid and Wild Thyme.

 It is an important site for many insects and also has a healthy population of birds.
 Species including the Yellowhammer, Buzzard and Barn Owl can be seen.
-Mammal species including the Stoat have also been recorded
+Mammal species including the Stoat have also been recorded.

 Catherington Lith Local Nature Reserve

 A 30 acre ancient woodland with some wartime tales.
-During the second world war the Lith was used as evacuation plots for people from Portsmouth.
+During the Second World War the Lith was used as evacuation plots for people from Portsmouth.
 The Lith also has remnants of chalk grassland.

 Catherington Greening